What is electrophysiology?

 How it's done

-An electrophysiology study is considered a minimally invasive procedure.
+An electrophysiology study is a minimally invasive procedure.
 Even so, there are several risks that patients should know about:

 - Bleeding from the incision site